The Unseen Support System: The Importance of Mom Friends Postpartum

 If you have a friend, coworker or family member who is about to become a mom or is newly postpartum here are three things you can do to help create a village:

-3. Ask her how she’s doing and ask her again.
+• Ask her how she’s doing and ask her again.
 After a momentous event like birth, new moms are often only asked how they’re doing once and they often want to reassure family and friends they’re doing fine.
-Continue to ask how mom is doing and be specific when you offer help: can you pick up groceries?
+Even if she says “I’m fine” 100 times, show her that you don’t stop caring by checking in anyway.
+Ask for ways you can help: can you pick up groceries?
 Can you drop off a coffee?
 Can you connect her with a mutual new mom friend?
+Can you help with the older kids?
+Whatever she needs – simply being there will be enough.

 Motherhood together – you are not alone